Enoch Pratt: Sheppard Asylum

 Pratt left the vast majority of his wealth ($2 million of his $2.5 million) to supplement the earlier endowment of The Sheppard and Enoch Pratt Hospital, (as it was later renamed, today it is titled "Sheppard Pratt Health System", giving equal weight to both generous co-founders).
 Pratt was impressed by the trustees' frugal handling of the 1857 endowment of the original founder, Moses Sheppard.
 "They are the only Board of Trustees in Baltimore", said Pratt, "who have carried out exactly the directions of the founder".
 Pratt's bequest was used to complete construction of the old Moses Sheppard Asylum, enlarge the facility to house 200 additional patients at its country campus in western Towson, further north of the city off (North) Charles Street Avenue in suburban Baltimore County, at the old "Mount Airy Farm" of Baltimore merchant Thomas Poultney, which they purchased in 1858 and began construction two years later, however not opening until 1891, trying to remain faithful to the original directions to serve the indigent.

 Enoch Pratt Mansion / Maryland Historical Society

 Enoch Pratt's city townhouse/mansion located at 201 West Monument Street (southwest corner with Park Avenue in Mount Vernon-Belvedere, purchased in 1847).
 The Pratt mansion was occupied by his wife Maria Louisa Hyde Pratt until her death in 1913.

 In 1919, the West Monument Street townhouse/mansion was gifted to the Historical Society by Mary Washington Keyser, whose husband was a longtime member of the society.
 A research library, archives, and underground storage stacks were constructed in the following decade at the southern rear of the mansion replacing the former carriage house.

 Legacy

-Industrialist and philanthropist Andrew Carnegie said that "Pratt was my guide and inspiration" remembering the time of several days that he spent in Baltimore at Pratt's house on West Monument Street, touring the new Free Library and conversing with Pratt and his employees and even the citizens/patrons about their mutual ideas during his visit in March 1890.
+Industrialist and philanthropist Andrew Carnegie described Pratt as a pioneer to himself.
+He praised Pratt's devotion to the free library movement and described him as the "ideal disciple of the gospel of wealth".